waynodiablo/Oystercard/pills/clojure.md

 #{"fish" "chips" "mushy peas"}
 ```

-Notice how there aren't any unneccesary commas between vector, map and set elements.
+Notice how there don't need to be commas between vector, map and set elements.
+You can add commas but Clojure will ignore them.

 ## Lists